reenas/VR101/tools-to-build-vr-content.md

 Broadly, VR can be classified based on its type of immersion and the type of device you intend to use.

-Based on Type of Immersion, VR can be categorized broadly as :
+Based on Type of Immersion, VR can be categorized broadly as:
 1. 360 Degree Media and
 2. Computer Generated 3D VR \(CG3D VR\)